 a dead resident with a laser pistol, next to a pile of dust that was once a Legionnaire;

-the paranoid-schizophrenic with a house full of mines, rigged shotguns, man-eating scorpions — and, hey, corpses
+and the paranoid-schizophrenic with a house full of mines, rigged shotguns, man-eating scorpions — and, hey, corpses.

 Badass Grandpa: "Cannibal" Johnson got his nickname from an incident where, outnumbered by Raiders and with his back to the wall, he tore out a Raider's heart and took a bite out of it, hoping to scare the others off.
 It worked.
 Incidentally, the Raiders in question were half his age.

 The NCR Ranger combat armor; it's the armor shown on the cover, also worn by the sniper at the wall around the Strip in the intro.
 Later DLCs add the Desert Ranger Combat Armor and the Elite Riot Gear, each Longcoat more Badass than the last.

 The Lonesome Road graces us with the Courier Duster, which can have one of four symbols (Vault 21 for Yes Man, NCR bear, Legion bull, or USA flag for House) on the back, and Ulysses' unique variant, which also uses the USA flag, both of which you naturally receive after the big finish.
 The latter goes quite nicely with Old Glory, a wooden staff capped with a golden metal eagle.